 Received the #fsfbulletin.
 I was surprised seeing the envelope with proper diacritics in my name and address when Polish companies still use replacement character boxes in invoices.

 Geek, hobbyist sysadmin, working as a programmer.
-Interested in GNU/Linux, electronics, Web comics, etc. Writes English and Polish.
+Interested in GNU/Linux, music, Web comics, etc. Writes English and Polish.

 The social network of the future: No ads, no corporate surveillance, ethical design, and decentralization!
 Own your data with Mastodon!